bvetsa/AgentForge/ARCHITECTURE.md

 - Makes tests reliable
 - Lets the engine be tested before integrating real model providers

-The mock client should return deterministic output that includes the agent name and input summary.
+The mock client returns deterministic output that includes the agent name and input summary.

 ### Run Artifacts

-Each workflow run should write artifacts to:
+Each workflow run writes artifacts to:

 ```text
 .agentforge/runs/<run_id>/